 Changes and Configurations Management

-Any changes to a computerized system including system configurations should only be made in a controlled manner in accordance with < <.
+Any changes to a computerized system including system configurations should only be made in a controlled manner in accordance with SOP-05 Change Management.

 Security

 Physical and/or logical controls should be in place to restrict access to computerized system to authorized persons.
 Suitable methods of preventing unauthorized entry to the system may include the use of keys, pass cards, personal codes with passwords, biometrics, restricted access to computer equipment and data storage areas.
 Creation, change, and cancellation of access authorizations should be recorded.